uvarc/rc-website/content/userinfo/accord/security.md

 ![Security](/images/accord/security.png)

-ACCORD is appropriate for de-identified PII, FERPA, business confidential, and other types of de-identified sensitive data.
-ACCORD cannot be used to process highly-restricted data such as CUI, FISMA, and PCI data.
+ACCORD is appropriate for de-identified PII, FERPA, de-identified HIPAA, business confidential, and other types of de-identified sensitive data.
+ACCORD cannot be used to process highly-restricted data such as CUI, FISMA, iTAR, and PCI data.

 ## Authentication